-The NW CÁDIZ program offers American students the opportunity to live and study in Cádiz, Spain, for one semester (fall or winter-spring) or a full academic year.
+The NW CÁDIZ program offers American students the opportunity to live and study in Cádiz, Spain for fall quarter.
 Administered by the University of Washington, this study-abroad program operates under a formal working agreement with the University of Cádiz.
-It is the only full-year American study-abroad program located in Cádiz.
 Students live with a private family (rarely in a residence hall), and attend classes at the University of Cádiz Facultad de Filosofía y Letras.
 NW CÁDIZ courses are especially designed for the program's students and are taught in Spanish by members of the University of Cádiz faculty.
 Linguistically capable students may also enroll in one or more regular University of Cádiz classes.

 Cádiz is located on Spain's southern Atlantic coast, midway between Portugal and the Strait of Gibraltar.
 The city's current population is approximately 150,000.
 Founded by Phoenician traders around 1100 B.C., Cádiz is the oldest city in Spain and possibly the oldest in Europe.
 Because of its antiquity and its strategic geographic situation, Cádiz's role in the formation of the Spanish nation has been unsurpassed by that of any other Spanish city.
 The original Phoenician outpost of Gadir would later be colonized by the Carthaginians, Romans, Visigoths, and Moors.
 In 1262, during the Christian reconquest of the Iberian Peninsula, Cádiz was conquered by King Alfonso X. In the late 15th and early 16th centuries the city and its port played a central role in Spain's voyages of exploration and conquest, including Columbus' second, third, and fourth voyages to America.
 During the next two centuries Cádiz continued to bear the brunt of ongoing naval hostilities between Spain and England, but it also prospered as Spain's principal port for commerce with the New World and with Europe.
 This intense international commerce brought with it philosophical, artistic, and political currents from other nations, endowing Cádiz and its people with the tolerance and hospitality that still characterize them today.
 In the 19th century, with the independence of Spain's American colonies, the city's importance as a shipping center declined, but it continued to play a key role in the nation's political life as Spain's principal window to Europe and as an oasis of liberal thought throughout that turbulent century.
 The Gaditanos are intensely proud of the fact that Spain's first modern constitution was written and promulgated in Cádiz in 1812.
 Many special events were held throughout 2012 to celebrate the bicentennial of the Spanish Constitution.